 Serving Suggestions

-Picanha is a rich and flavorful steak, so I like to serve it with fresh and simple sides.
+Picanha steak is rich and flavorful, so I like to serve it with fresh and simple sides.
 I usually opt for a salad, which I can make beforehand, and then focus on cooking the steaks.
 Here are a few of my favorites:

 - Israeli salad